*Online and Hybrid (mixture of in-person and face-to-face) options are currently being offered due to COVID-19.

-The Master of Science in Quantitative Economics (MSQE) degree emphasizes practical applications and interactive learning, including close collaboration with members of a world-class economics faculty and forecasting team.
+The Master of Science in Quantitative Economics (MSQE) degree can be completed in as little as one year, emphasizes practical applications and interactive learning, is a STEM designated degree, and includes close collaboration with members of a world-class economics faculty and forecasting team.

 "This program provided me with a challenging mathematical-oriented degree that focused on real-world applications.
 It's fantastic preparation for either career advancement or a Ph.D. program."
 Molly Clancy Senior Quantitative Modeler, Control Insights, and Analytics, Google

 The M.S. in Quantitative Economics degree emphasizes practical applications in curriculum and interactive learning, including close collaboration with members of a world-class economic faculty and economics forecasting team.
 With a strong emphasis on the development of applied economic concepts and theory, this unique evening program rigorously prepares our students in mathematics, statistical analysis and research.
 Click here to learn more about our courses.